 “Why We Celebrate” looks at holidays and occasions from all over the world, and explains their origins, the meaning behind them, and the reasons we observe them.
 Halloween traces its roots back to a Gaelic festival from the Middle Ages.
 Since then, it’s taken on a life of its own to become a monster of a holiday.

 Halloween is big business in this country.
-The National Retail Federation estimates that between costumes, candy, and decorations, Americans will spend a record $10.14 billion celebrating the holiday this year.
+The National Retail Federation estimates that between costumes, candy, and decorations, Americans will spend mire than $10 billion celebrating the holiday this year.
 But despite the monster it’s become, All Hallows’ Eve actually started out a much simpler affair.

 It started as a folk festival